baoanth/C-Unit-Test-Demo/README.md

 - A C++14 compatible compiler (gcc or clang).
 Under Linux gcc is usually already installed by default.
 - [CMake](https://cmake.org/) v3.5 or higher
 - [Google Test and Google Mock](https://github.com/google/googletest)
-- The pthread library is also required (usually already available under Linux)
+- The pthread library is also required for Google Test (usually already available under Linux)

 ## Building